The Importance of Educational Toys in Early Years of Childhood

 Play-Way Method is Repetitive

 Being repetitive means the child gets to practise.
 On the contrary to popular belief, only practice does not make anyone perfect but practice makes it permanent.
 Because play-way learning is competitive, it will make children find ways to improve themselves.
-As they repeat the activities, they develop creative and critical thinking skills which can be helpful in the long run.
+As they repeat the activities, they develop creative thinking skills which can be helpful in the long run.

 We should see play as a necessity and not a luxury.
 The role of family and community must be recognised in the process of play-way method of learning.
 Environments that enable play-way method of learning for kids enable the most developmentally appropriate and critical foundation for success in schools and beyond.